-Last December 20th 2021, the Ministry of Health in Mexico released the official update of the Good Manufacturing Practice (GMP) Norm for Medical Devices (NOM241-SSA1-2021).
-This new norm will substitute its previous version (NOM241-SSA1-2012), which will become obsolete by June 20th 2023.
+Last April the 4th 2025, the Ministry of Health in Mexico released the official update of the Good Manufacturing Practice (GMP) Norm for Medical Devices (NOM241-SSA1-2025).
+This new norm will substitute its previous version (NOM241-SSA1-2021), which will become obsolete by November 30th 2025.

-This article will be focused on describing the main changes compared to the previous norm and how it will impact the industry.
-It is worth mentioning, that the industry and authorities are still discussing the Norm to solve questions about it.
+This article will be focused on describing the main changes compared to the previous norms and how they will impact the industry.
+It is worth mentioning that the industry and authorities are still discussing the Norm to solve questions about it.
 Then, we will be updating this document as we learn more about it.

 Applicability